How to Apply for SSDI in Texas: Offices, Timelines, and Tips

 How the Texas DDS Processes Your Claim?

-What is the process for texas appeals process?
+What is the appeals process for SSDI denials in Texas?

 If your initial claim is denied in Texas, you have 60 days to file a Request for Reconsideration.
 If reconsideration is denied, you can request a hearing before an Administrative Law Judge.
 Texas ALJ hearing wait times vary by hearing office but typically range from 12 to 18 months.